 2040 is produced by the same creative team behind the popular and award-winning feature documentary That Sugar Film.
 Released in 30+ countries and accompanied by multi-platform impact campaign, That Sugar Film helped to raise awareness of hidden sugars in our food supply and empowered audiences to take control of their sugar consumption in order to improve their health and wellbeing.

-You can host a community screening whenever you like in any venue of your choice.
-Book now via our Community Screenings booking form.
+We can even help you set up a virtual discussion following the film to enable you to share the experience with your audience.
+You can also request a Q&A with Director Damon Gameau.
 Once your booking is confirmed we will send you a Community Screening Toolkit packed with useful info, tips and resources for hosting a successful screening event.

-2040 is now available for Australian schools to utilise the film as a learning tool or host on-site screenings for the whole school community, including fundraisers.
+‘2040’ is now available for schools in Australia, New Zealand, the United Kingdom and Ireland, to utilise the film as a learning tool or host on-site screenings for the whole school community, including fundraisers.
 Once you’ve purchased your copy, we will send you a link to download our School Action Toolkit and add you to our schools mailing list (optional).

 We’ve partnered with Cool Australia to create over 30 free lesson plans that utilise short clips from 2040 to support classroom learning; providing step-by step instructions, student worksheets and engaging content – all mapped to both the Australian and New Zealand curriculum for Years 5-10.
 Explore and download the free lesson plans via the Cool Australia portal.
 All materials are free to access once you create a user account.

 We are currently building partnerships and raising funding to adapt these lesson plans for other countries.
 Please visit our Schools page and sign up to the schools mailing list to find out when we have new versions ready to release.

 If you are an organisation and educator who would be interested in partnering with us to align our educational resources with local curriculum, please register your interest by emailing [email protected]